dionys93/ety-dictionary/data-text/inglisce/etymology/comparisons/c/crust-crustacean.md

 Spanish **crustáceo**, Portuguese **crustáceo**, French **crustacé**, Catalan **crustaci** all keep the Latin *u*.
 Their everyday words for a crust — *costra*, *crosta*, *croûte*, *crosta* — have an *o*, so in these four languages the scientific term and the kitchen term look like strangers.
 A Spanish speaker has *costra* and *crustáceo* and no visible reason to connect them.

-Italian is the exception.
+Italian is the exception among the Romance languages.
 Its word is **crostaceo**, with the *o* of inherited *crosta*, not the *u* of Latin *crusta*.
-The learned borrowing was pulled onto the shape of the native word as it came in.

-The consequence is that Italian alone can see what a crustacean is. *Crosta* and *crostaceo* sit beside each other, obviously related, and the name of the class announces that these are the animals with crusts.
-Everywhere else — including English — the connection has to be taught.
+The learned borrowing was pulled onto the shape of the native word as it came in, so *crosta* and *crostaceo* sit beside each other, obviously related, and the name of the class announces that these are the animals with crusts.

+English arrives at the same transparency from the opposite direction. *Crust* and *crustacean* also share a visible stem — but here it is the everyday word that carries the Latin *u*, not the learned word that gave it up.
+English took *crust* from Old French *crouste* **and directly from Latin *crusta***, and it is that second route which put the *u* there, where the four languages above have an *o*.

+So there are two ways to end up with a pair that looks like a pair.
+Italian brought the new word down to the old one.
+English never let the old word drift far enough to need it.

 ---